The 2018 Champions League final potentially looks a cracking game on paper. Two attack minded sides, who aren't great defensively.

 Madrid will sense opportunities against Liverpool.
 Both centre back Dejan Lovren, and goalkeeper Loris Karius, look to have mistakes in them.
 Full backs Trent Alexander-Arnold and Andrew Robertson both look like great prospects, but Alexander-Arnold is vastly inexperienced, and is likely to be targeted by Madrid.
 While Robertson is great at going forward, but is far from the finished article when it comes to defending.

 Liverpool will also be looking to exploit Real Madrid weaknesses.
-Left back Marcelo – similarly to Andrew Robertson – is far better going forward, than he is at defending, and he is far more cavalier than his Liverpool contemporary, at times completely abandoning his defensive duties.
+Left back Marcelo - similarly to Andrew Robertson - is far better going forward, than he is at defending.
+He is also far more cavalier than his Liverpool contemporary, at times completely abandoning his defensive duties.

-In the midfield area Madrid may have the far superior ball players in Luka Modric and Toni Kroos, but they can also be a touch negligent when it comes to defensive responsibilities – this could be an area Liverpool will be looking to exploit on the counter attack with the explosive running power of Salah, Firmino and Mane.
+In the midfield area Madrid may have the far superior ball players in Luka Modric and Toni Kroos.
+But these two can also be a touch negligent when it comes to defensive responsibilities.
+This could be an area Liverpool will be looking to exploit on the counter attack with the explosive running power of Salah, Firmino and Mane.

 The Liverpool midfield has a totally different remit, with the discipline and work rate of James Milner and Jordan Henderson, providing cover to their defence, unlike Madrid.

 There are plenty of strengths and weaknesses on both sides.
-Neither side totally convinces, and it could come down to tactics, big game experience which would suit Madrid, work rate which would probably favour Liverpool, or just some good old fashioned fortune on the night, when it comes to picking a winner.
+Neither side totally convinces, and it could come down to big game experience which would suit Madrid.

 The match is being played at the NSC Olimpiyskiy Stadium in Kiev, Ukraine on Saturday 26th May, the match kicks off at 7.45pm, UK time.